 To keep your facility smelling fresh and free from the threat of airborne bacteria, try adding a UV air purification system to your infection control armoury.

 These powerful machines resolve persistent odour problems by destroying bacteria in the air and on hard surfaces.
-Not only do they destroy viruses such as influenza and coronavirus but E.coli, salmonella and similar bacteria as well.
+Not only do they destroy viruses such as influenza but E.coli, salmonella and similar bacteria as well.

 - 24/7 autonomous operation to provide total support to your existing cleaning regime